-Bodega Bay Public Utility District.
-The Bodega Bay Public Utility District (BBPUD) provides water service to the residential, commercial, and industrial development in Bodega Bay, including the Bodega Harbour Subdivision, University of California Marine Laboratory, U.S. Coast Guard, County Doran Park, County Westside Park, and State Dunes Campground.
+Bodega Bay Public Utility District

+The Bodega Bay Public Utility District (Bodega Bay District) provides water service to the residential, commercial, and industrial development in Bodega Bay, including the Bodega Harbour Subdivision, U.C.
+Davis Bodega Marine Laboratory, U.S. Coast Guard, County Doran Park, County Westside Park, and State Dunes Campground.
 Its water service area is slightly greater than its sewer service area.
+Most of the vacant lots in the Bodega Bay District are in the Bodega Harbour and Harbor View subdivisions.
+The sources of water for the District are the Sand Dunes wellfield (north of Bay Flat Road on the north end of the harbor) and Roppolo wellfield (west of Bay Flat Road on the west side of the harbor), and two wells next to Salmon Creek north of Bodega Bay.
+Saltwater intrusion has limited the Roppolo wellfield to less than full capacity.
+The State Department of Water Resources prohibits use of the wells next to Salmon Creek when water depth in the creek drops below ten inches.

-BBPUD staff indicate that 217 ESDs (Equivalent Single-Family Dwellings) were available on a first come, first served basis in 2005.
-Most of this capacity went to the Harbor View development of 84 units, including 14 affordable units, developed by Burbank Housing Development, Inc. The District's 1998 Master Water Plan identifies the need for a new well and additional water storage to serve the future demand from the Bodega Bay Phase I Land Use Plan.
-The BBPUD constructed a 500,000 gallon water storage tank on District property in July 2003.
-Development beyond the Phase I Land Use Plan was contingent on constructing the Bodega Bay Bypass.
-However, the Bypass will not be constructed and is no longer included in the Local Coastal Plan.
+The most recent Municipal Service Review of the Bodega Bay District by the Local Area Formation Commission (LAFCO) was in 2004 and identified 1,797 existing Residential Unit Equivalents (RUEs).
+Most of this capacity went to the Harbor View development of 84 units, including 14 affordable units, developed by Burbank Housing Development, Inc. The Bodega Bay District's 1998 Master Water Plan identifies the need for a new well and additional water storage to serve the future demand from the previous Bodega Bay Phase I Land Use Plan.
+The Bodega Bay District constructed a 500,000-gallon water storage tank on District property in July 2003.
+Permits were issued in 2016 for a new well and water treatment plant off Bay Flat Road, but as of March 2017 they were not in operation.

-Duncans Mills Trading Company and Camping Company.
-Duncans Mills Trading Company and Camping Company provides water to the campground, retail shops, and restaurant at Duncans Mills.
-The source of the water is a well near the Russian River.
+Duncans Mills Trading Company and Camping Company

+Duncans Mills Trading Company and Camping Company provides water to the Duncan Mills Camping Club Campground, retail shops, and restaurant at Duncans Mills.
+The source of the water is a well located 1,400 feet from the Russian River.

-Russian River Utility - Sereno del Mar Water Company and Carmet-by-the-Sea Mutual Water System.
+Russian River Utility - Sereno del Mar Water Company and Carmet-by-the-Sea Mutual Water System

 As of 1999 Russian River Utility owns and manages the Sereno del Mar Water Company, a private investor-owned water company; and operates under a contract with the Carmet-by-the-Sea Mutual Water System, a non-profit corporation.
 Located on State Highway 1 between Jenner and Bodega Bay, the Sereno del Mar Water Company was established in 1970 when the Sereno del Mar subdivision was developed.
 The Gleason Beach subdivision was added to its service area in 1976.
-The adjacent Carmet-by-the-Sea Mutual Water System receives treated surface water from the Sereno del Mar Water Company which serves the Carmet subdivision.
+The adjacent Carmetby-the-Sea Mutual Water System receives treated surface water from the Sereno del Mar Water Company which serves the Carmet subdivision.
 In 2007 the Sereno del Mar Water Company served 124 customers and had issued permits for 168 water service connections.